 The Hill Country is the birthplace of former President Lyndon Baines Johnson and the home of descendants of thousands of German immigrants who escaped political and religious persecution.

-These historic ties backdropped by breathtaking natural scenery make this part of the Texas Hill Country a perfect cultural destination.
-War museums, presidential parks, and exhibits also make the trip a learning experience.
-For a relaxing time, visitors can enjoy the numerous biergartens, wineries, and distilleries in the area or even try their hands at peach picking in Fredericksburg for a sweet treat.
+These historic ties, backdropped by breathtaking natural scenery, make this part of the Texas Hill Country a perfect cultural destination.
+War museums, presidential parks and exhibits also make the trip a learning experience.
+For a relaxing time, visitors can enjoy the numerous biergartens, wineries and distilleries in the area or even try their hands at peach picking in Fredericksburg for a sweet treat.

-The National Museum of the Pacific War, a THC property, honors the millions of Americans who risked their lives to protect American freedom and democracy in World War II’s Pacific Theater.
-The six-acre complex houses the Admiral Nimitz Gallery (named after Fredericksburg native son, Admiral Chester W. Nimitz), Japanese Garden of Peace, Pacific Combat Zone, and more exhibits.
-Additionally, the museum is currently hosting a temporary “Hello from Japan” interactive exhibition.
+The National Museum of the Pacific War, a Texas Historical Commission (THC) property, honors the millions of Americans who risked their lives to protect freedom and democracy in World War II’s Pacific theater.
+The 6-acre complex houses the Admiral Nimitz Gallery (named after Fredericksburg native son Admiral Chester W. Nimitz), the Japanese Garden of Peace, the Pacific Combat Zone and more exhibits.

 The Fredericksburg Art Guild, a nonprofit organization, displays members’ artwork in a restored Fredericksburg home.
-The distinct works include oil and watercolor paintings, photographs, sculptures, handmade jewelry, prints, and cards, which visitors can purchase.
-For a unique experience, visit the first Friday of each month for refreshment from local wineries and entertainment.
+The distinct works include oil and watercolor paintings, photographs, sculptures, handmade jewelry, prints and cards, which visitors can purchase.
+For a unique experience, visit the first Friday of each month for refreshments from local wineries and entertainment.

 Still following the historic German purity law of 1516, Altstadt brews authentic, easy-drinking beers.
-The Bavarian-inspired brewery uses hops, barley, yeast, and artesian spring water imported from Germany.
-For a true German experience, order the one-pound sausage special that includes a growler filled with German-style beers and hot or cold sausages with mustard, sauerkraut, and potato salad.
+The Bavarian-inspired brewery uses hops, barley, yeast and artesian spring water imported from Germany.
+For a true German experience, order the 1-pound sausage special that includes a growler filled with German-style beer and hot or cold sausages with mustard, sauerkraut and potato salad.

 Fredericksburg Brewing Company is acclaimed as one of the “Best in Texas” by several publications.
 Located in the heart of historic downtown, the brewpub operates in a restored two-story 1890s building.
 The first floor includes a restaurant serving German and Southern cuisine with a full view of the brewing equipment and an air-conditioned biergarten.
 The second floor houses 12 “Bed and Brew” rooms.
 Customers can drink their brews on a sidewalk stroll, thanks to Fredericksburg's open container policy in its Main Street shopping district.